 Good morning everyone!
 Are you looking for something unique to serve for breakfast?
 Baked oatmeal is a perfect option to serve as an alternative to regular oats.
 It is made with milk, baking powder and an egg, which gives the oats a little lift.
 In turn, the oats gently bake, forming a creamy cushion for juicy blueberries that become the star of the show.

 In addition to blueberries, slivered almonds and oats, this beauty is flavored with cinnamon, ground ginger, vanilla and lemon zest.
 Maple syrup is used as a sweetener making it refined-sugar free.
 A healthy drizzle of coconut oil is poured on top before it gets popped into the oven.
-Also, I’ve sprinkled a tablespoon of chia seeds to add extra protein and a healthy, energizing boost to this dish.

 This recipe is nice to make for family and friends because it makes a hearty portion.
 You can even mix the dry ingredients together the night before so the whole dish comes together quickly (about 40 minutes baking time).
 It is super easy to make and always delights everyone because the presentation is so simple yet visually pleasing.